Accessibility at Fullerton College

 - Under role, select Designer

-Developed by University of Central Florida, UDOIT Cloud Accessibility Checker for Canvas helps identify and easily fix accessibility issues in courses.
+Developed by University of Central Florida, UDOIT Cloud Accessibility Checker for Canvas helps faculty identify and fix accessibility issues at the course level.

 Microsoft Immersive Reader Canvas Integration